 Best used cars under £10,000

-We show you some of the many great used cars that £10,000 can buy
+We show you some of the best used cars for £10,000 or less

 Having £10,000 to spend on a used car is a pretty decent position to be in, because you’ve so many options to choose from.
 There’s a wealth of pretty recent or even nearly-new cars out there, or if you’re happy to drive something a little older, you may be surprised at just what your money will buy.

 Choosing a nearly-new model can be a great way of getting a higher specification than your budget would allow if you went for a brand-new car.
 You’ll also get the balance of the car’s original warranty and the reassurance of knowing that your car is almost as up-to-date as it possibly can be.

 Cars are constantly being updated and you’ll often find dealers selling older stock at discounted prices to make space for the very latest model.
 If you don’t mind missing out on a few new features or some subtly different styling, a £10,000 budget can often secure a real bargain.

 It’s worth noting that £10,000 is a significant psychological price barrier – since a dealer knows that a four-digit price tag is a lot more alluring than one with five figures, you’ll find a lot of used cars advertised at £9,995.
 There may still be room for negotiation, too – it’s all too tempting for a dealer to round a car up to that figure without making it look poor value.
 We can help you to drive the best bargain with our guide to getting the best deal.

 If you’re prepared to own something older, you’ll find some extremely appealing cars for a fraction of their cost when they were new.
 Be aware, though, that many larger cars have higher running costs, and the saving you make at purchase time may dwindle when maintenance and fuel bills are taken into account.